Posted on 4 Comments

 Planes and Automobiles

+How does the car measure it’s height?
 To define a plane, you only need 3 points.
-When you introduce the fourth point, you now have 4 separate planes or 4 solutions to the problem… A 4 wheel car is overconstrained.
+When you introduce the fourth point, you now have 4 separate planes or 4 solutions to the height problem… Thus, a 4 wheel car is overconstrained.
 With real world road surfaces almost never being perfectly flat, how does the car handle these situations?

 Four sensors can give you four different solutions for ride height.
 What to do?